Enterprise Browser: Definition, Key Features, and Use Cases

 Solution: With an enterprise browser, organizations can offer contractors controlled access to necessary applications and data, without provisioning new devices.
 Policies can be fine-tuned to limit access based on the contractor's role, location, or device, ensuring they have only the information necessary to complete their tasks.
 Data protections ensure that sensitive information never leaks outside the browser.

-Virtual Desktop Infrastructure (VDI) Reduction
+Radically Reduce Virtual Desktop Infrastructure (VDI)

 Challenge: VDI solutions provide centrally managed access to corporate environments but are expensive, complex to manage, and often deliver a subpar user experience.